 Finally, our research revealed that more commuters here take the bus to work (11.1% ride the bus) than 95.4% of all American neighborhoods.
 If you like the idea of leaving your car and home and hopping the bus to work, this might be a good neighborhood for you to consider.

 In addition, the Laurel Hill Blvd / 45th St neighborhood is very densely populated compared to most U.S. neighborhoods.
 In fact, with 38,734 persons per square mile in the neighborhood, it is more packed with people than 97.8% of the nation's neighborhoods.
-Even if you drive or take transit to your place of employment, many people enjoy being able to walk in their neighborhood.
-What many people don't realize is that most of America's premier vacation locations are also very walkable.
-The Laurel Hill Blvd / 45th St neighborhood is among the top 5% of American neighborhoods in terms of walkability.
+Being a walkable neighborhood can help increase property values for the simple reason that people enjoy it and value it.
+To put it plainly, despite our love affair with the automobile, American's enjoy taking to the streets, sidewalks, paths, and courtyards of a place to get a coffee, relax, and take in the sights and sounds.
+And, according to NeighborhoodScout's exclusive and first quantitative walkable score index, the Laurel Hill Blvd / 45th St neighborhood is one of the most walkable neighborhoods in America.

 Did you know that the Laurel Hill Blvd / 45th St neighborhood has more Dominican and South American ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 7.5% of this neighborhood's residents have Dominican ancestry and 9.0% have South American ancestry.